 Sudan is located in the northeast part of Africa.
 Its northeastern coastline is along the Red Sea, and it shares borders with 7 different countries.
 Much of the country is located inside the Sahara Desert.
 After South Sudan's independence, it is also known as North Sudan.

 Ethnic Groups: Sudanese Arab (approximately 70%), Fur, Beja, Nuba, Fallata

 Languages: Arabic (Official), English (Official), Nubian, Ta Bedawie, Fur

 Religions: Sunni Muslim (70%), Indigenous beliefs (25%), Christian (5%)

 CIA: The World Factbook - Last Updated July 12, 2017

 In Canada: 19,960

 Primary Areas of Settlement in the GTA (Social Atlas):

-Mississauga, Vaughan, and City of Toronto (Ward 15 Eglinton-Lawrence).
+Mississauga, Vaughan, and the City of Toronto (Ward 15 Eglinton-Lawrence).

 Sudanese history has been characterized by conflict between the north and south.
 This ended in 2005 with the Comprehensive Peace Agreement.
 Sudan split into two countries in July 2011 after the people of the south voted for independence.
 The government of Sudan gave its blessing for an independent South Sudan, where the mainly Christian and Animist people had for decades been struggling against rule by the Arab Muslim north.
 Most people living in Sudan today are Sunni Muslim, and Christians are persecuted.
 Conversion from Islam to Christianity is punishable by death.